 What is Tiger Butter made of?

 Tiger Butter is a delicious recipe of chocolate, white chocolate (or vanilla melts), and creamy peanut butter.
 If you love the combo of chocolate and peanut butter then you will love this candy.
-They taste like a Reece’s peanut butter cup.
+They have the flavor of a Reece’s peanut butter cup in a creamy texture.

 What You Need To Make Easy Tiger Butter Bark